We facilitate responsible and sustainable solutions for global trade.

 - Cultivating partnership relationships and building expert and targeted project teams

 - Striving for diversity in our project teams

 - Using subject matter and on-the-ground expertise to provide vital context to findings

-Partner Africa’s consultancy services allow clients to draw upon our experienced teams’ on-the-ground knowledge of workers’ rights in the context of the local laws and culture to identify practical and appropriate supply chain solutions.
+Partner Africa’s advisory services allow clients to draw upon our experienced teams’ on-the-ground knowledge of salient labour and human rights risks in the context of the local laws and culture to identify practical and appropriate responsible business solutions.